Lana Del Rey: 2005–2010: Career beginnings and early recordings

-2011–2013: breakthrough with Born to Die and Paradise
+2011–2013: Breakthrough with Born to Die and Paradise

 In 2011, Del Rey uploaded self-made music videos for her songs "Video Games" and "Blue Jeans" to YouTube, featuring vintage footage interspersed with shots of her singing on her webcam.
 The "Video Games" music video became a viral internet sensation, which led to Del Rey being signed by Stranger Records to release the song as her debut single.
 She told The Observer: "I just put that song online a few months ago because it was my favorite.
 To be honest, it wasn't going to be the single but people have really responded to it."
 The song earned her a Q award for "Next Big Thing" in October 2011 and an Ivor Novello for "Best Contemporary Song" in 2012.
 In the same month, she signed a joint deal with Interscope Records and Polydor to release her second studio album Born to Die.
 She started dating Scottish singer Barrie-James O'Neill in the same year.
 The couple split in 2014 after three years together.
 Del Rey performed two songs from the album on Saturday Night Live on January 14, 2012, and received a negative response from various critics and the general public, who deemed the performance uneven and vocally shaky.
 She had earlier defended her spot on the program, saying: "I'm a good musician ...
 I have been singing for a long time, and I think that [SNL creator] Lorne Michaels knows that ... it's not a fluke decision."

 Born to Die was released worldwide on January 31, 2012, to commercial success, charting at number one in 11 countries and debuting at number two on the US Billboard 200 album chart, although critics at the time were divided.
 The same week, she announced she had bought back the rights to her 2010 debut album and had plans to re-release it in the summer of 2012 under Interscope Records and Polydor.
 Contrary to Del Rey's press statement, her previous record label and producer David Kahne have both stated that she bought the rights to the album when she and the label parted company, due to the offer of a new deal, in April 2010.
 Born to Die sold 3.4 million copies in 2012, making it the fifth-best-selling album of 2012.
 In the United States, Born to Die charted on the Billboard 200 well into 2012, lingering at number 76, after 36 weeks on the chart.
+As of February 3, 2024, Born to Die had spent 520 weeks (10 years) on the Billboard 200, making Del Rey the second woman to reach this milestone, previously achieved only by Adele.
+Billboard credited the album as "one of the main catalysts for pop's mid-2010s shift from brash EDM to a moodier, hip-hop-inflected palette."